Home / Driving in Korea

 SUGGESTED AUTO PURCHASE LOCATIONS (not an endorsement, just suggestions)

-Most important question: Is it a U.S. spec vehicle that was brought to Korea under SOFA status (or purchase through the AAFES MAS on-base), or did you buy a Korean car while you were here.
-If it is a U.S. spec car that was brought here under SOFA, it did not have Korean Import taxes levied on it.
-So, you must first import the car, which will require ROK inspections, import and custom fees, and then ROK tax and registration fees.
-It can take a month or more to go through all this.
-The following IS NOT an endorsement, just an example of a company someone has used to do all this for you.
-It is HB Motor Sports.
-Company's such as this will do all the work, you just have to pay; As an example several years ago, maybe 2016 or so, payment to this company to process a 2003 Ford Explorer that was imported into Korea in 2013 was about 1.2 million won, which allowed HB Motor Sports to the vehicle through all the import inspections.
+The following IS NOT an endorsement, just an example of a company someone has used to do all this - HB Motor Sports, cell phone 010-8703-0933, land line phone 031-905-0937 (phone numbers are from about 2014, so may have changed).
+Company's such as this will do all the work, you just have to pay; As an example several years ago, payment to this company to process a 2003 Ford Explorer that was imported into Korea in 2013 was about 1.2 million won, which allowed HB Motor Sports to the vehicle through all the import inspections.
 The import fees themselves were then another 1.4 million won, which at the time was 35% of the vehicles current value.
 Then to get the vehicle plated was another 300,000 won.

-Bottom line: A U.S. car brought to Korea under SOFA is not cheap to take out of SOFA and register in Korea.
+Bottom line: A U.S. car brought to Korea under SOFA is not cheap to take out of SOFA and register on the Korean economy.
+However, a Korean purchased vehicle, not SOFA registered, is pretty simple at DMV.

 There are some common smart phone navigator apps in Korea, but Waze is a popular one for expats due to it mapping on-base locations.
 It is a smart phone app with all the same type of bells and whistles most NAV Apps have like multiple languages, audio voice and alarm warnings, speed cameras warnings, speed limit and speed trap displays and warnings, allows you to send traffic jam and road construction warnings up for all to see etc. But what makes Waze stand out from the others is its complete mapping of all military installations in Korea.
 You want to know where building 4305 is on Yongsan?
 Waze will show you!
 Free download.